michael-youniss13/Cards/README.md

 ## How to play

   Download Card.java, Deck.java and War.java and put them in the same directory.<br>
-  Open up a terminal and run `javac War.java` then `java War`.
+  Open up a terminal and navigate to the directory with the downloaded files and run `javac War.java` then `java War`.
 Then type `play` and hit enter to play.
-Enjoy!
+Enjoy  !

 ### Card
   Card is the lowest level class built.
 Each instance of a Card class creates one Card object.
 Each Card object, like a normal playing card, has a value and suit.
 The Card class exposes three functions: `returnSuit()`, `returnValue()` and `toString()`.